 Four days after the November 29, 2018, inspection and the second discharge event, staff directed the Discharger to cease work on the project until it had deployed adequate BMPs.
 In response, the Discharger made rapid, extensive improvements to the Site, showing a willingness to cooperate with staff.
 The Discharger promptly submitted revised plans and made commitments for controlling pollution from the Site over the remainder of the rainy season.
 The Discharger had implemented many BMPs that were reducing the risk to receiving waters after stopping work in December 2018, however, it was apparent that the Discharger was not adequately maintaining BMPs throughout the Site.
 As BMPs deteriorated or failed, they were rendered increasingly ineffective in their function, until they eventually were no longer partially compromised or effective but rather wholly ineffective in their essential functions.

 When another discharge occurred on February 1 and 2, 2019 after the Discharger resumed limited work, staff again directed the Discharger to stop working until the Site was effectively protecting water quality.
 After staff directed the Discharger to stop working for a second time, on February 6, 2019, until the Discharger improved BMPs throughout the Site, the Discharger responded promptly and took appropriate steps to protect the Site by repairing and maintaining damaged BMPs and installing additional sediment and erosion controls.
 In addition, the Discharger indicated that some cleanup had occurred and it agreed to provide information regarding the extent of such cleanup, but ultimately that information was never provided.18

+In mid-March 2019, the Discharger installed a filtration system in the Resort Area designed to ensure compliance with turbidity objectives in receiving waters (Lytton Creek).
+However, no such filtration systems were installed in the Road 4 watershed tributary area to treat discharges to Foss Creek.
+After a dry month in April 2019, the Discharger resumed work in several areas of the Site and removed BMPs from many of the disturbed areas.
+When a storm event occurred in May, the remaining BMPs at the Site were inadequate and ineffective at controlling sediment laden discharges to receiving waters.
+The Discharger’s response fell below what is normally-expected by removing BMPs from many of the disturbed areas after the February 2019 rain event and prior to the May 2019 rain events.

-The Discharger’s responses were reasonable and prudent and did not go above and beyond what would be required to achieve compliance with the CGP requirements and 401 Certification.
+Overall, the Discharger’s responses were reasonable and prudent and did not go above and beyond what would be required to achieve compliance with the CGP requirements and 401 Certification.
 Additionally, staff is not aware that the Discharger undertook any cleanup that would be considered exceptional in response to these violations.

-Accordingly, staff assigned a neutral value of 1.0 for cleanup and cooperation for the
+Accordingly, staff assigned cleanup and cooperation values for these storm events as follows:

+September 30-October 1, 2018: 1.0

+November 20-24, 2018: 1.0

+November 27-29, 2018: 1.0

+February 1-2, 2019: 1.0.

+May 16, 2019: 1.0

+May 18-19, 2019: 1.0.

 Step 5.
 Total Base Liability